ocodo/.emacs.d/elpa/ocodo-svg-modelines-0.1.1/README.md

 See roadmap for a few ideas on the direction of the project...

-Anyway, without further ado, aside from this droning preable, here's the modeline designs I have for you so far.
+Anyway, without further ado, aside from this droning preamble, here's the modeline designs I have for you so far.

 ### ocodo-kawaii-light:smt